-If the client and server negotiate to enable encryption, an SSL handshake will take place immediately after the initial PRELOGIN/table response message exchange.
+If client and server negotiate to enable encryption, an SSL handshake takes place immediately after the initial PRELOGIN/table response message exchange.
 The SSL payloads MUST be transported as data in TDS buffers with the message type set to 0x12 in the packet header.
 For example: